 2. Palace Pier

 Brighton Pier, often called the Palace Pier, is seaside fun at its finest with vintage stripy deck chairs, fish and chips, and traditional candy floss.
+Visiting Brighton Pier is often regarded as one of the must-do things on the UK bucket list.
 Get unlimited rides wristbands for all the thrilling rides.
 Eat at the restaurants and hang out at a bar or two.
 Gamers and others should look for the Mechanical Memories Museum where you'll find a wonderful collection of vintage penny machines.
 You'll see an attendant's booth, but no one will be in it.
 Change is given by machines.

 Go back in time and play pinball, watch puppets perform a stage show, and visit the mind-reading television.
 A four-story soft play area called Palace Play makes the Pier kid-friendly.
 Palace Play has something for children of all ages including a special toddler area with a place for adults to have a coffee and watch them.
 You can also schedule events at three venues, including weddings.
 Brighton is famous for its stag and hen parties.